 From time to time we may be involved in claims that arise during the ordinary course of business.
 Regardless of the outcome, litigation can be costly and time consuming, and it can divert management's attention from important business matters and initiatives, negatively impacting our overall operations.
-Although the results of litigation and claims cannot be predicted with certainty, other than as set forth below we do not currently have any pending or ongoing litigation to which we are a party or to which our property is subject that we believe to be material.
+Although the results of litigation and claims cannot be predicted with certainty, we do not currently have any pending or ongoing litigation to which we are a party or to which our property is subject that we believe to be material.